bbrtj/perl-validator-benchmark/README.md

 - validation failure speed
 - compilation time overhead

-Object construction is part of the benchmark, but can be skipped if certain validator implementation does not require it.
+Object construction is part of the benchmark, but can be skipped if certain validator implementation does not require it or is built in a way that makes it persistent during its intended workflow.

 ## Example results